 Neither the Loan Agreement nor any of the loan documents for the other indebtedness of the University described in Appendix I under the caption "Long-Term Debt" contains any limitation on incurrence by the University of additional long-term or short-term indebtedness.
-Therefore, the University could incur additional indebtedness in the future, and the additional payments of principal and interest required for such indebtedness could limit the funds available to pay the Loan Repayments and the payments of principal and interest required for the University's existing indebtedness.
+Therefore, the University could incur additional indebtedness in the future, and the additional payments of principal and interest required for such indebtedness could limit the funds available to pay the Loan Repayments, the Purchase Price for Series Four-A2 Bonds and the payments of principal and interest required for the University's existing indebtedness.